Please check this page before coming to the lesson, changes may be made late because of corona virus measures.

 All our lessons are aimed at respecting the unique feature of hundred years of Argentine tango: the embrace.
 In preparation for dancing in the salon the focus is on the proper dance direction, that’s dancing counterclockwise.

-The tango orchestras from the golden years show a variegated wealth of tango music styles.
-For inspiration and to find a way in these styles, each new student get from us a cd with music of these orchestras.
-This cd is released independently in 2011.
+The tango orchestras of the golden years show a varied wealth of tango music styles.
+For inspiration and to find your way in these styles, this page lists twenty examples of twenty orchestras, of which the first eighteen can be danced in the tango salon.

 TANGO MUSIC THEMES